 - ISM-VA disk space is used for system updates.
-For disk space requirements, refer to the following (ISM 2.7.0.040 or later).
+For disk space requirements, refer to the following.

-Note on free disk space in "1.3.1 Requirements for Hypervisor to Run ISM-VA (Virtual Machines)"
+"System updates after applying a patch or upgrade" in "1.3.1 Requirements for Hypervisor to Run ISM-VA (Virtual Machines)"

 "9.1 Apply Patches and Upgrade Programs to ISM" in "Operating Procedures"